-The Medicare Annual Open Enrollment Period runs each year from October 15 to December 7, for plans starting January 1.
-The next Medicare Annual Open Enrollment Period starts October 15, 2017 for 2018 plans.
+The Medicare Annual Open Enrollment Period runs every year from October 15 to December 7, for plans starting January 1.
+The next Medicare Annual Open Enrollment Period runs from October 15, 2018 to December 7, 2018 for 2019 plans.

 If you, or someone you know, needs assistance navigating your Medicare coverage, or will soon be starting Medicare coverage and have questions, please contact CCHCC’s Community Health Workers at (217) 352-6533.